-Along with the core feature set of customer relationship management, the best CRM systems can tie into other business processes and information systems, especially sales and marketing solutions like marketing automation platforms, to provide a holistic view of a company’s business.
+Along with the core feature set of customer relationship management, the best CRM solutions can tie into other business processes and information systems, especially sales and marketing solutions like marketing automation platforms, to provide a holistic view of a company’s business.

-Dynamics is available both as a subscription service as well as a self-hosted version.
-The service is the only major CRM offered on a month-by-month basis, rather than a yearly contract.
+Dynamics CRM is available both as a subscription service as well as a self-hosted version.
+The service is the only major CRM solution offered on a month-by-month basis, rather than a yearly contract.
 Although the base price is somewhat steep, if you already have an Office 365 subscription, Dynamics CRM is quite affordable.

-The main benefits of SugarCRM as compared to Salesforce or Dynamics are the free self-hosted edition and the extensive customization abilities, especially for organizations looking for something akin to an open source crm application.
+The main benefits of SugarCRM as compared to Salesforce or Dynamics CRM are the free self-hosted edition and the extensive customization abilities, especially for organizations looking for something akin to an open source crm application.
 So if you need to host your own installation and are not already heavily bought into the Microsoft stack, SugarCRM is likely the best option.